The story is read aloud at: https://youtu.be/_vvMqOsQP6w

-They were bone collectors who loaded the relics into their ox-driven wagons.
+They were bone collectors who loaded the relics into their ox-drawn wagons.
 Eventually they made their way to the new town of Abilene, Texas.
-From there the bones traveled by train to factories and were converted to fertilizer, buttons, handles and china.
+From there the bones traveled by train to factories, and were converted to fertilizer, buttons, handles, and china.

 “I’ll cook us that rattlesnake we came upon this morning.
 But now, I’m going to scout out a new area of buffalo ghosts,” said Aaron.

-Conrad took a swig of his whiskey with the complacency of a “just fed” homeless cat.
-His own welfare and income were far more important than Aaron’s eerie feelings about the dying breed.
+Conrad took a swig of his whiskey with the complacency of a just- fed, homeless cat.
+His own welfare and income were far more important than Aaron’s eerie feelings about the near-extinct breed.

-Other times, of course, one of them would scout an area of decade-old-kills and venture back to the grazing oxen with word of where to move next.
-Conrad always chose the next direction in which to go, with the flip of a coin which proved useful half the time.
+Other times, of course, one of them would scout an area of decade-old kills and venture back to the grazing oxen with word of where to move next.
+Conrad always chose the next direction in which to go with the flip of a coin—which proved useful half of the time.

-Aaron’s opinion of where an ensuing pile could be found though was based on studying the landscape and ‘thinking like a mob of scared bison’.
+Aaron’s opinion of where an ensuing pile could be found was based on studying the landscape and “thinking like a mob of scared bison.”

 Needless to say, many times the partners didn’t agree on how to run their business.

-Those men were required to treat the women nicely; mistreatment could result in being banned from the pub, ostracized from the community, or even killed.
-Conrad was on the verge of being banned from the pub for being raunchy sometimes.
-It was a homey kind of pub.
+Customers were required to treat the women nicely; mistreatment could result in being banned from the pub, ostracized from the community, or even killed.
+Conrad was on the verge of being banned from the pub.
+He was raunchy sometimes.

-When Conrad woke up the next morning, he exaggerated the hangover he felt.
-As usual when he imbibed in too much whiskey, he’d regret it the next morning.
+When Conrad woke the next morning, he exaggerated the hangover he felt.
+As usual when he imbibed too much whiskey, he regretted it the next morning.
 He flipped his nickel to determine if he was to drink coffee or whiskey.
 The flip chose coffee.

-Aaron had made coffee and was about to go looking for more cow chips to fuel the fire for bacon.
+Aaron had made the coffee and was about to go looking for more cow chips to fuel the fire, for frying bacon.

 Aaron doubted that.
-His meeting someone with the same mindset would be rare.
+Conrad meeting someone of his same mindset would be rare.

 “You know I’m right!
-A frontier woman like the ones that show up in our dime novels, would be a great asset to the team,” barked Conrad.
+A frontier woman—like the ones that show up in our dime novels—she would be a great asset to our team,” barked Conrad.

 Aaron remarked, “I think the dime novels are exaggerated, Conrad.”

-The men continued to talk about politics, religion and how to save the world.
-Aaron was mostly a listener as Conrad held center stage.
-At the rate he was going, Conrad would have a sunburned tongue by the time they got to San Angela on Saturday.
+The men continued to talk about politics, religion, and how to save the world.
+Aaron was mostly a listener since Conrad held center stage.
+Conrad, at the rate he was going, would have a sunburned tongue by the time they got to San Angela on Saturday.
+Talk is cheap.

 After breakfast, they went back to work.
-At one pile of sun-bleached bones that morning was an eight inch diameter wasp nest.
-Aaron got stung a few times but didn’t make a big deal about it.
-Conrad got stung once and regressed to being a baby for half the day.
+At one pile of sun-bleached bones, a huge eight inch wasp nest, resided.
+Aaron got stung a few times but didn’t make a big deal of it.
+Conrad got stung once and regressed to being a crybaby for half the day.

-Inevitably discussions would center on the weather while they were near each other at the wagon.
+While they were near each other at the wagon, inevitably discussions would center on the weather.
 It was a hot July in West Texas.
 In the late afternoon, storms arose with little warning.
 They didn’t have a tent.
-They just slept under their two wagons or out amongst the stars at night.
+They slept under their two wagons or out amongst the stars at night.
 They took cover under their slickers if it rained during the day.
-The bone business had begun to boom and they were competitive.
-They worked rain or shine…at least Aaron did!
+The bone business had begun to boom, and they were competitive.
+They worked rain or shine—at least Aaron did.

-“You know,” said Conrad, “If I get married soon, I’ll probably have to buy a tent or a covered wagon for her.
-Chances are she won’t want to sleep like we do, you know?”
+“You know,” said Conrad, “if I get married soon, I’ll probably have to buy a tent, or a covered wagon for her.
+Chances are she won’t want to sleep in the rough, like we do.”

-As they made their way to San Angela, they had filled their wagons to the brim.
-Therefore, they had some time to be alone, each on one of the wagons in transit.
+As they made their way to San Angela, they filled their wagons to the brim.
+Therefore, they had some time to be alone while in transit—each on one of the wagons.

-Conrad was thinking about getting the $6 per ton of bones in Abilene.
+Conrad was thinking about getting the six dollars per ton of bones in Abilene.

-Aaron was thinking about getting a wife, but thought it better that she stay in San Angela…nice and safe whilst he and Conrad traveled.
-He dare not mention any of this to his brother as Conrad was very opinionated and domineering.
+Aaron was thinking about getting a wife.
+But he thought it better that she stay in San Angela, nice and safe whilst he and Conrad traveled.
+He dared not mention any of this to his brother, as Conrad was very opinionated and domineering.

 At the pub, Miss Prissy had arranged a civilized boxing match for Saturday night.
 Even though she was older than God knows, she still knew how to run a bar.

 “My new shoes have given me six big blisters.
-I don’t think I can work tonight,” said Julie.
+I don’t think I can work tonight,” she said to Miss Prissy.

-“Yes ma’am,” hailed Julie.
+“Yes, ma’am,” Julie replied.
 Suddenly she shouted, “Oh my goodness, my left shoe has dog poo on it!
 I thought I smelled something!
-Blisters and dog poo…this is going to be a rotten day.”
+Blisters and dog dung—this is going to be a rotten day.”

-Julie continued belly-aching about all kinds of drama.
-She mentioned that Fort Concho officer’s wives had it in for her because they are ‘spider-web-fragile’ and had as many ‘snotty attitudes’ as fish have bones.
+Julie continued bellyaching about all kinds of drama.
+She mentioned that Fort Concho officers’ wives had it in for her because they were spider-web fragile and had as many snotty attitudes as fish have bones.